-In Annex II paragraph (ii) of the Recommendation it is specified that the incremental cost of providing the relevant downstream service is the appropriate cost standard11.
-A LRIC+ model12 should be used to calculate incremental cost (including sunk costs) and to add a mark-up for common costs related to the downstream activities.
-With the provision of a LRIC+ cost standard the Commission followed - at least partly - the BEREC Opinion13 (para.
+In Annex II paragraph (ii) of the Recommendation it is specified that the incremental cost of providing the relevant downstream service is the appropriate cost standard.
+A LRIC+ model should be used to calculate incremental cost (including sunk costs) and to add a mark-up for common costs related to the downstream activities.
+With the provision of a LRIC+ cost standard the Commission followed - at least partly - the BEREC Opinion (para.
 29) which suggested using "forward looking costs" thus enabling NRAs to use "higher cost standards such as LRIC or LRIC+" rather than avoidable costs (as originally foreseen in the draft recommendation).
 In addition, as the costing methodologies part of the Recommendation (Reco.
-30 - 47) recommends the use of a bottom-up long-run incremental costs plus approach for the purpose of setting copper and NGA wholesale access prices, the use of a LRIC+ standard for relevant downstream costs in the ERT also facilitates consistency with regard to the setting of wholesale prices and measurement of retail costs.